turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 app.use(bodyParser.urlencoded({ extended: true }))
 ```

 This will add in support for parsing JSON as well as HTML forms.
 If you only need one of those, you can go ahead and remove the other.
-(We're only going to use JSON, but I am leaving it here for reference.)
+(We're only going to use urlencoded for now, but I am leaving it here for reference.)

 Here is what my server looks like so far.